gdario/edx_causal_diagrams/markdown/Lesson1.md

 ## Cause and Effect

 MIGUEL HERNAN: Why do we like causal graphs?
 After all, we have seen that causal graphs are simple pictures, that even a five year old can understand.
 How can they be so helpful to people conducting research?
 Well, causal DAGs are helpful because they are two things at the same time.
 On the one hand, they're **causal models**.
 They are qualitative causal models, but causal models.
-On *the other hand, they are **statistical models**.
+On the other hand, they are **statistical models**.
 That is, they're models that represent associations and independencies between variables.

 That means that we can draw a causal graph using our expert knowledge, our causal knowledge, and at the same time, we are building a statistical model without knowing it.
 And this dual nature is based on the fact that the causal effects imply associations.
 And lack of causal effects imply independencies.
-And this is very important, because when we are conducting research we find biases.
-And these biases are associations.
+And this is very important, because when we are conducting research we find *biases*.
+And these biases are *associations*.
 Therefore, we can use causal graphs to conceptualize those biases and to identify them in our research.

 OK, this may have sounded pretty abstract.
 There is a mathematical theory underlying causal graphs, but we don't need to master that theory in order to use causal graphs.
 It's kind of like you don't need to know how a car works in order to ride it.
 Later in this lesson we'll talk more about theory, but for now we are going to see how causal graphs work with examples, with informal examples.